arceos23/CatTrax/README.md

 <img src="./demo/screenshots/Home_screen-empty.jpg"  width="50%">

 The user is prompted to begin adding cats.
-The user can sort cats by name or breed in aphabetical order and can sort cats by age in ascending or descending order.
+The user can sort cats by name or breed in alphabetical order and can sort cats by age in ascending or descending order.

 ## Add cat screen - empty

 <img src="./demo/screenshots/Add_cat_screen-empty.jpg"  width="50%">

 The user has several fields to fill out a cat's details: name, breed, age, favorite foods, description, and an image of the cat.
+The user can select an image to upload from the phone’s camera role and apps associated with it such as a Google Drive.

 ## Add cat screen - filled